TheBozzz34/Refractor/README.md

-### I'm currently focusing on other projects, development is on hold for now
+### I have very little interest in this plugin, development is on hold for now

 [Releases](https://github.com/TheBozzz34/Refractor/releases/latest) page is OUTDATED, check the [Spigot Page](https://www.spigotmc.org/resources/refractor.96459/) for the latest release